EVORA-project/evora-ontology/models/docs/Taxonomy.md

     multivalued: false
   rank:
     name: rank
-    description: Relative level or position of the identified taxon in the taxonomy
+    description: Relative level or position of the identified taxon in the taxonomy.
     title: rank
     exact_mappings:
     - wdp:P105